kevnn-m/kevnn-m.github.io/_news/announcement_2.md

 related_posts: false
 ---

-My <a href = 'https://link.springer.com/article/10.1007/s12021-024-09694-2'>paper</a> on saliency methods for interpretable neuroimage deep learning was accepted to neuroinformatics.
+My <a href = 'https://link.springer.com/article/10.1007/s12021-024-09694-2'>paper</a> evaluating saliency methods for interpretable neuroimage deep learning was accepted to Neuroinformatics.

 <!-- Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below.